sarojneupaneofficial/sarojflow-platform/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
+This is subjected to COPYRIGHT under Saroj Neupane.

 ## Author